thisredone/rb/README.md

 With this you can use ruby as a command line utility much more ergonomically than invoking it the standard way.

 There's only one switch `-l` which runs your code on each line separately.
 Otherwise you get the whole stdin as an Array of lines.
+It's `instance_eval`ed so some methods need `self` to work, eg. `self[-1]`